listenToRipley/angular/debugging/README.md

 # Debugging

-The console refered to below, is your browser console.
+The console referred to below, is your browser console.

 ## Use the Console